testor321/cryptography/OAuth 2.0/04 - PKCE.md

 ## STEP 4 : Send Request and extract Token

-=> Note the elements of the id_token by using jwt.io
+=> Note the elements of the ID token by using jwt.io

 ## STEP 5 : Construct Google Photos Request - Get All Albums